Doug Arnot

 Doug Arnot is the Chairman of the Broadstone Group, an international management firm specializing in the planning and delivery of the world’s largest events.
-Broadstone has provided senior executive consulting and Games planning, management and delivery support to Sydney 2000, Sochi 2014, Baku 2015, Rio 2016, Tokyo 2020, Qatar 2022 and Los Angeles 2024 /28.
+Broadstone has provided senior executive consulting and Games planning, management and delivery support to Sydney 2000, Sochi 2014, Baku European Games 2015, Rio 2016, Tokyo 2020, Qatar FIFA World Cup 2022 and Los Angeles 2028.

 Olympics

 Arnot has been a member of executive management teams for seven organizing committees for the FIFA World Cup and the Olympic Games as well as continental Games and multiple world championships.

 Arnot was managing director of venues and operations for the 1996 Atlanta Olympics.
 Arnot was the Director of Operations for the 2002 Winter Olympics in Salt Lake City.
 Arnot was director of sport, venues and operations for Chicago's bid for the 2016 Olympics.